rutkai/Mjolnir-Authentication-Server/readme.md

     sudo a2enmod proxy_http

-Then add the following lines to your Apache2 config (usually `/etc/apache2/sites-enabled/000-default`):
+And add the following lines to your Apache2 config (usually `/etc/apache2/sites-enabled/000-default`):

     # Authserver
     <VirtualHost *:443>